ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 ['my_method']
 ```

-## 99- Which is a better practice - global import or local import in python
+## 99- Which is a better practice - global import or local import in Python

 Local imports are generally considered to be better practice than global imports in Python for a few reasons: